-As of June 30, 2023, the most recent notification from the regulators categorized the Bank as "well capitalized" under the regulatory framework for prompt corrective action.
+As of June 30, 2024, the most recent notification from the regulators categorized the Bank as "well capitalized" under the regulatory framework for prompt corrective action.

 Federal banking agencies have established an optional "community bank leverage ratio" of between 8% to 10% tangible equity to average total consolidated assets for qualifying institutions with assets of less than \$10 billion of assets.
 Institutions with capital meeting the specified requirement and electing to follow the alternative framework would be deemed to comply with the applicable regulatory capital requirements, including the risk-based requirements and would be considered well-capitalized under the prompt corrective action framework.
-In April 2020, the Federal banking regulatory agencies modified the original Community Bank Leverage Ratio (CBLR) framework and provided that, as of the second quarter 2020, a banking organization with a leverage ratio of 8 percent or greater and that meets the other existing qualifying criteria may elect to use the community bank leverage ratio framework.
+In April 2020, the Federal banking regulatory agencies modified the original Community Bank Leverage Ratio ("CBLR") framework and provided that, as of the second quarter 2020, a banking organization with a leverage ratio of 8 percent or greater and that meets the other existing qualifying criteria may elect to use the community bank leverage ratio framework.
 The modified rule also states that the community bank leverage ratio requirement will be greater than 8 percent for the second through fourth quarters of calendar year 2020, greater than 8.5 percent for calendar year 2021, and greater than 9 percent thereafter.
 The transition rule also maintains a two-quarter grace period for a qualifying community banking organization whose leverage ratio falls no more than 100 basis points below the applicable community bank leverage ratio requirement.

-As of June 30, 2023 Actual CBLR Framework Requirement (Dollars in thousands except for ratios) Amount Ratio Amount Ratio Amount Ratio William Penn Bank: Tier 1 leverage \$ 161,774 18.67 % \$ 77,989 9.00 % As of June 30, 2022 Actual CBLR Fran Requirer , Ratio (Dollars in thousands except for ratios) Amount Ratio Amount William Penn Bank: Tier 1 leverage \$ 157,519 18.28 % \$ 77,547 9.00 %
+As of June 30, 2024 Actual CBLR Fra Require (Dollars in thousands except for ratios) Amount Ratio Amount Ratio William Penn Bank: Tier 1 leverage \$ 134,494 16.10% \$ 75,164 9.00%

+As of June 30, 2023 Actual amework rement (Dollars in thousands except for ratios) Amount Ratio Amount Ratio William Penn Bank: Tier 1 leverage \$ 161,774 18.67% \$ 77,989 9.00%